JB Gill

-Jonathan Benjamin Gill (born 7 December 1986), also known professionally as JB Gill, is a British singer, television presenter and farmer.
+Jonathan Benjamin Gill (born 7 December 1986), also known professionally as JB Gill, is a British singer, dancer, television presenter and farmer.
 He is best known as a member of the boy band JLS, who were runners-up to Alexandra Burke on the fifth series of The X Factor in 2008.
 With JLS, he went on to achieve five no. 1 singles, over 10 million record sales worldwide, two Brit awards, and five MOBO awards, before the band split up in 2013.
-His later career saw him presenting television shows Down on the Farm (2015) and Songs of Praise (2017).
+His later career saw him presenting television shows Down on the Farm (2015) and Songs of Praise (2017) and, since March 2025, a regular co-presenter on The One Show.

 Early life

 Jonathan Benjamin Gill was born on 7 December 1986 in Croydon, London, England.
 He is the son of Cynthia, and Keith Gill and has one younger brother, Neequaye.
 He is of Antiguan descent.
 He grew up, mostly, in Croydon, and began making music at the age of seven when he played the recorder, piano, and flute.
 At an early age, he joined the primary school choir, and went on to perform at the local church.
 Gill concentrated on his music and began studying at The Centre for Young Musicians.
 He was awarded 'all-round' scholarship for music, academics and sport at Whitgift School in Croydon.

 In secondary school, he switched focus from music to rugby; he got involved with London Irish rugby club and toured abroad.
 He eventually gave rugby up through injury, and took up vocal coaching during a year out before attending university.
 He studied theology at King's College London, but put his degree on hold, to pursue his music career with JLS.